csinva/csinva.github.io/_notes/ai/decisions.md

 ## utilities / decision theory -- R&N 16.1-16.3
 - $P[RESULT(a)=s' \vert a,e]$
-  - s - state, observations e, action a
+  - s - state, e - observations, a - action
 - utility function U(s)
 - rational agent should choose action with *maximum expected utility*
   - expected utility $EU(a\vert e) = \sum_{s'} P[RESULT(a)=s' \vert a,e] U(s')$
 - notation
   - A>B - agent prefers A over B
-  - A~B - agenet is indifferent between A and B
+  - A~B - agent is indifferent between A and B
 - preference relation has 6 *axioms of utility theory*
   1. *orderability* - A>B, A~B, or A<B
   2. *transitivity*